 These are the kinds of things that people say when they’re talking about their jobs.
 And it’s painful.
 They don’t sleep.
 They don’t eat properly.
 They ignore their family.
 And honestly, their failure rate is really high.

-Will there be occasional pain?
+Will there be the occasional pain?
 Yes.
 But it’s nothing to be proud of or brag about.
 You’re supposed to be doing this because you couldn’t imagine yourself doing anything else.
 If you can’t imagine yourself doing anything other than being in pain…well… I’m not sure what to tell you.

 I started my own business because I really loved doing all the things that people were paying me to do.
 Occasionally there were things that I didn’t want to do and I did them because I thought, “that’s work, right?”
 Sometimes you have to do things that you really don’t want to do.

 Actually, you don’t.
 You can actually just do things you enjoy.
 You don’t have to do terrible things that you hate to do.
 You could not do that.
-In fact you should not do that.
+In fact, you should not do that.
 Will there be small aspects you might not like?
 Sure.
 But the main components need to be things you enjoy.

 There are a bunch of poses in yoga that are resting poses.
 Basically, while in the pose, you’re supposed to let everything relax.
 Your whole body should be totally at rest.
 It’s pretty great when it happens but what I’ve recently discovered is that when you think you’re totally relaxing, you’re probably not relaxing as much as you think you are.

 Let’s try a little experiment.
 I want you to sit down on a couch or a chair or whatever and totally relax your whole entire body.
-Let you feet relax and then your legs and then your torso and your shoulders.
+Let your feet relax and then your legs and then your torso and your shoulders.
 Now drop your head to your chest and rest your neck.

 Great.
 Now you’re totally relaxed, right?
 Yeah.
 Probably not.
 How’s your jaw?
 Your shoulders?
 Your toes?
 Most of us CANNOT let go.
 We just can’t.
-That’s a yoga thing, but it’s also a life thing.
+That’s a yoga thing, but it’s also a living thing.
 We put effort into things that don’t require effort.
 And we ignore the things that require the MOST effort.

 When I twist my lower body and upper body into a pretzel and then squat, stand on one leg and try not to fall over, crushing the lithe gymnast-type figure beside me, that takes a hell of a lot of energy.
 So much.
 So I need to conserve it during the times that I can.
 I need to let myself rest when it’s time to rest.